Andrew-S-Rosen/cbe504/main.typ

 The delplot process is summarized in #ref(<table:delplot>).
 #footnote[
   While convenient, the delplot method has some subtle challenges when used in practice.
-Michael T. Klein has several discussions of these limitations and ways to address them, such as in N.S.
+M.T.
+Klein has several discussions of these limitations and ways to address them, such as in N.S.
 Abo-Ghander and M.T.
 Klein "Delplot-Compliant Data: Molecular Observables versus Reaction Intermediates", _Energy and Fuels_, 34, 15443--15447 (2020).
 ]
 We will use the following notation when describing delplots:
 #delplot(1).